Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition

 Continuous phase transitions driven by spontaneous symmetry breaking~\cite{landau:1937, ginzburg:1950} are fundamental phenomena covering all branches of physics \cite{nishimori:2010}.
 The concept of a fluctuating order parameter $\psi$ plays an essential role in their description.
-Its expectation value $\braket{\psi}$ was shown by Landau~\cite{landau:1937} to distinguish the ordered phase, where it assumes a non-zero value in the thermodynamic limit, from the disordered phase where it vanishes.
-Landau's mean-field theory, however, neglects fluctuations in the order parameter and fails to capture the singular behaviour at the transition, {\it i.e.} the universal critical regime.
+Its average amplitude $\braket{|\psi|}$ was shown by Landau~\cite{landau:1937} to distinguish the ordered phase, where it assumes a non-zero value in the thermodynamic limit, from the disordered phase where it vanishes.
+Landau's mean-field theory, however, neglects fluctuations in the order parameter and fails to capture the singular behaviour at the transition, {\it i.e.} the critical regime.

-These phenomena are in fact driven by the large fluctuations associated with the divergence of the correlation length $\xi$ \cite{bramwell:2001, nishimori:2010}.
-As this length grows beyond microscopic scales (related to the interparticle distance), the system enters the critical regime (\figref{fig:fig1}a) characterised by power laws with universal critical exponents.
+These phenomena are in fact driven by the large fluctuations that develop as the system approaches the phase transition.
+As illustrated in \figref{fig:fig1}a, this aspect is captured by the divergence of the correlation length $\xi$ of the local order parameter, $\braket{\psi^{\dagger}(0) \psi(\bm{x})}_{\mathrm{c}} \sim \exp(-|\bm{x}|/\xi)$ \cite{bramwell:2001, nishimori:2010}.
+As this length grows beyond microscopic scales (e.g. the interparticle distance), it reaches the Ginzburg length $\ell_\mathrm{G}$, marking the onset of the critical regime.
+The latter is characterised by power-law singularities of thermodynamic quantities, exhibiting universal critical exponents.
 These features are well understood in the framework of Wilson's renormalisation group \cite{wilson:1974, fisher:1998}.
-In finite-size systems, though, a peculiar regime appears within the critical one, when the correlation length grows larger than the linear system size $L$.
-Under this condition, the central limit theorem breaks down, leading to significant changes in the order parameter's statistics, which become non-Gaussian \cite{bouchaud:1990,botet:2002}.
+Systems that display the same large-scale behaviour near their critical points are classified in the same universality class (\emph{i.e.}, same critical exponents), despite having different microscopic physics.
+In finite-size systems, though, a peculiar behaviour appears within the critical regime when the correlation length $\xi$ becomes larger than the linear system size $L$.
+While for $\xi <L$ the central limit theorem (CLT) implies that the order-parameter statistics is Gaussian, by contrast, when $\xi > L$, the CLT breaks down, and the order-parameter statistics become non-Gaussian \cite{bouchaud:1990, bramwell:1998, botet:2002}.